2003 New England Patriots season: Divisional Round vs. Tennessee Titans

 In one of the coldest games in NFL history, with temperatures reaching 4 °F, the Patriots survived both the cold and NFL co-MVP Steve McNair, relying on yet another game-winning field goal from kicker Adam Vinatieri late in the fourth quarter and a key defensive stand.

-Tom Brady stormed out the gates with a 19-yard completion to Kevin Faulk with his first pass attempt.
-A few plays later, the Titans defensive scheme confused him and caused him to burn a timeout, but it was well spent.
-On the next play, he threw a 41-yard touchdown pass to Bethel Johnson.
-McNair struck back with a 15-yard completion to Derrick Mason and a 24-yard pass to running back Eddie George, moving the ball to the Patriots 22-yard line.
+Tom Brady stormed out of the gate with a 19-yard completion to Kevin Faulk on his first pass attempt.
+A few plays later, the Titans defensive scheme confused him, requiring him to use a timeout, but on the next play he threw a 41-yard touchdown pass to Bethel Johnson.
+McNair struck back with a 15-yard completion to Derrick Mason and a 24-yard pass to running back Eddie George, moving the ball to the Patriots' 22-yard line.
 Roman Phifer almost ended the drive by intercepting a pass from McNair, but lineman Richard Seymour was penalized for roughing the passer and the Titans got the ball back with a first down on the New England 9-yard line.
 Two plays later, Chris Brown scored a 5-yard touchdown run to tie the game.

-After the ensuing kickoff, Brady completed two passes to Dedric Ward for 30 yards on a 38-yard drive to the Titans 26-yard line.
-The drive ended with no points when Vinatieri missed a 44-yard field goal attempt, but on the next play, safety Rodney Harrison intercepted a pass from McNair and returned it 7 yards to the Patriots 43-yard line.
+After the ensuing kickoff, Brady completed two passes to Dedric Ward for 30 yards on a 38-yard drive to the Titans' 26-yard line.
+The drive ended with no points when Vinatieri missed a 44-yard field goal attempt, but on the next play safety Rodney Harrison intercepted a pass from McNair and returned it 7 yards to the Patriot's 43-yard line.
 Brady subsequently completed four of six passes for 49 yards and rushed for 3 on the way to a 1-yard touchdown run by Antowain Smith to retake the lead less than two minutes into the second quarter.
-Later in the period, the Titans drove 51 yards in nine plays to the Patriots 13-yard line, featuring a 29-yard completion from McNair to Mason.
-But New England's defense kept them out the end zone and blocked Gary Anderson's 31-yard field goal attempt.
+Later in the period, the Titans drove 51 yards in nine plays to the Patriot's 13-yard line, including a 29-yard completion from McNair to Mason, but New England's defense kept them out of the end zone and blocked Gary Anderson's 31-yard field goal attempt.

 Early in the third quarter, McNair led the Titans on a 70-yard scoring drive, completing 5 consecutive passes for 59 yards and capping it off with an 11-yard touchdown pass to Mason.
-The rest of the third quarter was scoreless, but midway through the fourth quarter, Troy Brown's 10-yard punt return gave the Patriots great field position at the Titans 40-yard line.
+The rest of the third quarter was scoreless, but midway through the fourth quarter Troy Brown's 10-yard punt return gave the Patriots great field position at the Titans' 40-yard line.
 The Patriots gained only 13 yards on their ensuing possession, but it was enough for Vinatieri to make a 46-yard field goal, giving New England a 17–14 lead with 4:02 left in regulation.